 You can buy Travel Insurance via mobile apps last minute, or if you are forgetful like I am or travel fairly often, buy an annual plan so you can take the time to go through the terms and make sure you are covered.

 That doesn’t becoming super paranoid about all aspects of your travel, but look out for things like emergency exits in major tourist attractions, store emergency hotline numbers in an easy to reach place, or carry photocopies of your passport in a hidden place.
-Small things like these go a long way when shit hits the fan, but also give yourself peace of mind in knowing that you are more prepared for any situations that might pop up.
+Small things like these go a long way when shit hits the fan, and give yourself peace of mind in knowing that you are more prepared for any situations that might pop up.

-Looking beyond media stories on the news can also paint a better picture of the actual situation on-ground.
+Looking beyond media stories on the mainstream news can also paint a better picture of the actual situation on-ground.
 Media stories can be a bit sensational, and while social media isn’t always the most accurate of barometers either, all these things combined can give you a more balanced sense of what to expect.
 I usually try to read a few different news articles from various countries, and I turn to trusted twitter sources and my travel blogging networks for more on-ground info.